verifyas/docs/source/index.html.md

 # Introduction

 Welcome to the Verify Payments API 👋!
-The reference documentation below describes the various functions that you can use to initiate, track and manage fiat payments using the Verify Payments API.
+The reference documentation below describes the various functions that you can use to initiate, track and manage fiat transfer using the Verify Payments API.

 <aside class="notice">
 This API is currently in alpha.
-We may make breaking changes to the API endpoints on short notice.
+We may push breaking changes to the API endpoints on short notice.
 Make sure to <a href="#">subscribe to our mailing list</a> to get notified of such changes ahead of time.
 </aside>

 # Authentication